 You may need to sit down for this one.

-I came across an article in the UK tabloid “The Sun” about a 34 year old pageant mother(Kerry) living in San Francisco with her 8 year old pageant princess daughter (Britney).
+I came across an article in the UK tabloid “The Sun” about a 34 year old pageant mother(Kerry) Healthy Living in San Francisco with her 8 year old pageant princess daughter (Britney).
 Now if pageant mothers weren’t scary enough this one is absolutely shocking.
 She goes far past giving her daughter fake eyelashes and spray tans.
 She’s taken the insanity to the next level.
 This woman actually injects her daughter’s forehead, lips, and eye area with Botox every 3 months.
 She buys the Botox online and injects the needles herself.

 “I’d rather she be perfect and have a little frozen face.
 Some people say her eyebrows look a little pulled already but they look striking” says Kerry.